-At Horse Expo this year we happened upon a booth promoting a very fun horse themed board game.
-We thought this looked like an awesome game for some of our barn sleepovers and camping trips!
-After a brief chat with them that day, we wanted to follow up with them and share the game with you!
-Please enjoy our interview with Keshia Swanlund, one of the creators of the Fantasy Stables game!
+At Horse Expo this year I happened upon a booth promoting a very fun horse themed board game.
+I thought it looked like an awesome game for barn sleepovers and camping trips!
+After a brief chat with them that day, I wanted to follow up and share the game with you!
+Please enjoy my interview with Keshia Swanlund, one of the creators of the Fantasy Stables game!

 Is this the first board game you’ve created?

 Yes, we originally created the Regular version for teenagers and adults then made the Junior version for kids 8+.